What do I need to do to apply?

 Can I get my teaching license without getting a master's degree?

-Do I really need official transcripts?
+Do I really need to submit official transcripts?

 Where are the classes held?